YatinSirohi/RedteamAnalysisAndHypothesis/README.md

 Installing and running on a Windows machine

-1. The user needs to clone the code using the below command. git clone https://github.com/YatinSirohi/RedteamAnalysisAndHypothesis.git
+1. The user needs to clone the code using the below command.<br/>
+git clone https://github.com/YatinSirohi/RedteamAnalysisAndHypothesis.git

-2. Open the root folder of the application on a terminal.
+3. Open the root folder of the application on a terminal.
 You should have access to install_packages.bat and start_servers.bat files.

-3. Install the necessary packages by running the below command.
+4. Install the necessary packages by running the below command.
 .\install_packages.bat

-4. When you see a message saying, “Python packages have been installed” and “Node packages have been installed” on two separate terminals.
+5. When you see a message saying, “Python packages have been installed” and “Node packages have been installed” on two separate terminals.
 Close those terminals, and run the below command to start the application:
 .\start_servers.bat

 The application will be launched on localhost:3000, with flask servers running on terminals.